sw1ss/sw1ss.github.io/_posts/2017-09-17-ekoparty_ctf_2017-ICSS.md

 show_comments: false
 ---
 # ICSS (MISC)
-This challenge was about reversing the encryption of a "Irreversible Cipher Stream Service".
+This challenge was about reversing the encryption of an "Irreversible Cipher Stream Service".
 ## Challenge description
 ```text
 The Irreversible Cipher Stream Service was used by someone to encrypt a secret, luckily we have found a freeware version of this weird service that could be used to get the secret.